openbmc/libmctp/docs/bindings/vendor-ibm-astlpc.md

 ## MCTP over LPC Transport

-### Binding Background and Evolution

-Version 1 of the binding provides a simple specification for duplex exchange of a single packet.
-The motivation for the design was to demonstrate the potential of the binding concept while keeping the design simple.

-Version 2 of the binding builds on v1, increasing throughput by providing a negotiation strategy for the BMC and the host to agree on a maximum transmission unit larger than the baseline transmission unit defined by the MCTP base specification.

 ### Concepts

 The basic components used for the transfer are:

+* An interrupt mechanism using the IPMI KCS interface
 * A window of the LPC FW address space, where reads and writes are forwarded to BMC memory, using the LPC2AHB hardware
-* An interrupt mechanism using the IPMI KCS interface

 In order to transfer a packet, either side of the channel (BMC or host) will: